Houston's Line of

 6

-responding to a fire at 1611 Franklin Street and Crawford Street.
-His
+a fire located at 1611 Franklin

-assignment was to pick up Fire Chief “Jack” Arto at home to respond to the
+Street and Crawford Street.
+His assignment was to pick up Fire Chief

-fire.
-He was traveling at a high rate of speed on Crawford Street, as he
+high rate of speed on Crawford Street, and as he passed Washington No. 8, he

-passed Washington No. 8, he ran into the rear of a slow moving buggy without
+ran into the rear of a slow-moving buggy without taillights.
+The men at the

-taillights.
-The men at the fire house tried to warn the civilian driver, but
+fire house tried to warn the civilian driver but were unsuccessful.
+Johnson

-were unsuccessful.
-Johnson was transported to St. Joseph's Infirmary where he
+was transported to St. Joseph’s Infirmary where he died the next day.

 |